 From sports to travel, from impossible to mobility, these eight women have set the perfect example for us and anyone who needs a little inspiration.

 Breaking all records, paralympic swimmer Alice Tai, is a 21-year-old from Poole in Dorset who is also an accomplished musician and a neuroscience student and has powered through to show her potential across a variety of fields.
+A great person to showcase ahead of International Women’s Day.

 Read more about Alice Tai here.